haley-wyatt/Linked-Lists/readme.txt

 Name: Wyatt Haley
-Class: CS 302 - Data Structures
+Class: Data Structures
 File name: readme.txt

 This is a project from my data structures class at UNR.
-The point of the project is to design and implement linked lists by creating a to-do application.
+The point of the project is to design and implement linked lists by creating a simple to-do program.

 Instructions to run code:
-    This code is written in c++ and will compile in c++ version 11 In bash terminal run the following commands: make
+    The makefile is set-up to use the GNU c++ compiler In bash terminal run the following commands: make
         ./executable